alikhabazian/Kubernetes-gpu-cluster/README.md

 # to check this properly works
 # sudo systemctl status crio
 ```

 # k8s
+Note: select one cp cluster or more for more read [multi-cp.md](./multi-cp.md)

 one of follwing must run
 k8s setup node
 ```